-The cover is a direct homage to a scene from the French film, "Who Are You, Polly Magoo?"
+The cover art is a direct homage to a scene from the French film, "Who Are You, Polly Magoo?"
 (1966).
-This satirical film by esteemed photographer William Klein was a mock documentary about the fashion world ridiculing its excesses, our voyeurism that empowers it, and the loss of real identity in an exploitative media.
+This satirical film by esteemed photographer William Klein was a mock documentary about the fashion world which ridiculed its excesses, our voyeurism that empowers it, and the loss of real identity in an exploitative media.

 Peggy Moffitt is the most radical fashion model of all time.